justin4v/ZettelNotes/Book Reading/设计模式GoF/创建型/Prototype.md

 2. Implementing the Clone operation.
 The hardest part of the Prototype pattern is implementing the Clone operation correctly.

 # Related Patterns
-1. Prototype and Abstract Factory (87)are competing patterns in some ways.They can also be used together, however.
+1. Prototype and Abstract Factory are competing patterns in some ways.They can also be used together, however.
 An Abstract Factory might store a set of prototypes from which to clone and return product objects
-2. .
-Designs that make heavy use of the Composite and Decorator patterns often can benefit from Prototype as well
+2. Designs that make heavy use of the Composite and Decorator patterns often can benefit from Prototype as well